lucas992x/spotipy-utils/README.md

 - `dest playlist id`: id of playlist containing all tracks from source playlists.
 - `exclude artists ids` (_optional_): can be used to exclude artists from source playlists.
 - `sorting` (_optional_): can be used to sort final playlist, accepted values are `title` and `artist`.
-- `description`: this fields is ignored by the script, can be used to write a description of each merge.
+- `description`: this field is ignored by the script, can be used to write a description of each merge.

 Arguments:
 - `--file` (_optional_): can be used to specify an input file, if not provided the script uses `merge-playlists.json`.

-`--user` argument is not needed.
+`--user` argument is not needed by this script.

 ## `sort-playlists.py`
 This script sorts tracks in given playlist(s).
 If a file named `sort-playlists-by-title.txt` exists playlists inside it are sorted by title; similarly if `sort-playlists-by-artist.txt` exists a sorting by artist is operated. `--user` argument is omitted to make the script work only on selected playlists and avoid modifications on all playlists by accident; to sort all playlists use `python list-user-playlists.py --listfile sort-playlists-by-title.txt` or `python list-user-playlists.py --listfile sort-playlists-by-artist.txt` before launching the script.